What it Costs to Get Married in Arkansas

 That must-have dream wedding gown?
 It’s going to cost about $1,131 — or at least that’s the average price Arkansas brides paid in 2014 (before alterations).

 Meanwhile, accessories like headpieces, veils and garters add about $200 to the bill – although these items can vary a lot depending on style and brand.
 If you opt to have your hair and makeup done professionally, expect to spend another $112.

 BUDGET TIP: Don’t be surprised to find your costs exceed the averages in this story by 50-100 percent.
 Designer labels, luxury and custom products and experienced vendors cost more, plain and simple.

-Wedding attire for him averaged $158* for a tuxedo or suit rental in 2012.
-For accessories like cuff links, cummerbund, tie and shoes, the state’s grooms rang up $78* on average.
+Wedding attire for him averaged $189 for a tuxedo or suit rental in 2014.
+For accessories like cuff links, cummerbund, tie and shoes, the state’s grooms rang up $94 on average.

 Many venues blend catering costs and rental fees, charging a per-person rate.
 Hotels, conference centers, restaurants and country clubs are among the venues that often require brides to spend a minimum amount on food and drink.

-At these venues, Arkansas brides spent an average of $4,042* on reception food service.
+At these venues, Arkansas brides spent an average of $4,425 on reception food service.
 On top of that, Arkansas wedding bar tabs came in at about $2,212 on average.

 - Basic: $3-$4/per serving